ToadAid/toadaid-mirror/lore-scrolls/TOBY_L026_DistributionDepth_2024-03-30_EN.md

 ---

 # Universal Symbols
-⛩ → The fusion of egalitarianism and scarcity
+⛩ →  The combination of egalitarianism and scarcity
-⚔ → Warrior of belief; victor through long-term conviction ⛓ → Linking countless wallets; forging one united will
+⚔ →  A fighter of faith, a winner of long-termism
+⛓ →   Connect thousands of wallets and unite our hearts

 # Lore Anchor
 Connect to: L025 (The People's Script)
 Foreshadow: L030 (The Cold Storage Covenant)